 The British Silver Lunar coins are one of the most recent newly issued silver bullion coins on the market after having been introduced in 2014.
 The coins show an annually changing image of the Chinese zodiac animal for the corresponding year of issuance on their reverse side.
-The first issue 2014 was dedicated to the Chinese Year of the Horse and the most recent 2017 edition to the Year of the Rooster.
+The first issue 2014 was dedicated to the Chinese Year of the Horse and the most recent 2018 edition to the Year of the Dog.
 The coins are minted by Britain's renowned Royal Mint that also produces the British Silver Britannias and Queen's Beasts silver coins.

 The British Lunar silver coins are minted out of 99.9% fine silver.
 Buyers can choose between coins with a brilliant uncirculated finish as well as proof coins.
 However, the mintage of proof coins is quite limited and even brilliant uncirculated 1 oz coins are minted in relatively low numbers compared to most other silver bullion coins.
 The coins are currently offered in the three denominations of 1 oz, 5 oz and 1 kg.
 The two largest sizes of 5 oz and 1 kg only exist as proof coins though.

 The British Silver Lunar series, also known as the Shengxiào Collection, is scheduled to end in 2025.
 At that time, a total of 12 coins representing the 12 Chinese zodiac animals will have been issued.
 The series is the first ever British legal tender Lunar bullion coin series and Gold Lunar coins are also available.
 The coins that are fully guaranteed by the British government have the status of legal tender in the UK which makes them exempt from the payment of Capital Gains Tax (CGT) there.

 |Weight||Face Value||Purity||Diameter x Thickness|

 |5 oz||£ 10||99.9%||65 x ?? mm|